USDA NIFA Postdoctoral Research Fellow

 For my PhD, I developed a new line of study on the role that propolis (honeybee-collected plant resins) has on colony-level immunity.
 There are still a host of questions related to the direct and indirect effects that propolis has on individual immunity and parasite transmission in addition to a more basic understanding of what makes a resin forager a resin forager.
 I will pursue some of these questions while at NC State, and plan to continue to explore them as I progress through my career.

-I have now started on my USDA NIFA Postdoctoral Fellowship entitled, "Mechanisms of parasite resistance in honeybees: interactions among individual and social immune defenses."
+2. USDA NIFA Postdoctoral Fellowship entitled, "Mechanisms of parasite resistance in honeybees: interactions among individual and social immune defenses."
 This project aims to understand integrative effects of individual immunity, genetic diversity, and social immune defenses on colony fitness.
-Using a bottom-up approach (from individual to population), this research will shed light on the evolutionary and ecological mechanisms of disease resistance in honey bees to better understand the natural defenses crucial to maintaining healthy and productive colonies.
+Using a bottom-up approach (from individual to population), this research sheds light on the evolutionary and ecological mechanisms of disease resistance in honey bees to better understand the natural defenses crucial to maintaining healthy and productive colonies.

 Boncristiani H.F., Evans J.D., Chen Y., Pettis J., Murphy C., Lopez D.L., Simone-Finstrom M., Strand M., Tarpy D.R., Rueppell O. 2013.
 In vitro infection of pupae with israeli Acute Paralysis Virus suggests disturbance of transcriptional homeostasis in honey bees (Apis mellifera).
 PLoS ONE 8(9): e73429.